Plan A History Trip to Birmingham

 The civil rights movement was a volatile and influential time in our nation’s history.
 We study it in our schools, watch movies portraying its leaders and feel its impact on today’s society.
-How much more powerful would it be to experience it first hand?
-Planning a historical student trip to Birmingham, Alabama is a compelling way to connect the past and the present.
+How much more powerful would it be to experience it firsthand?
+Plan a history trip to Birmingham, Alabama to connect the past and the present.

 Birmingham Civil Rights District

 This historical city in the deep south hearkens back to a time of civil unrest and great change in the United States.
 The Birmingham Civil Rights District is an area of downtown where several significant events took place in the 1950s and 60s.
 It’s an easily walkable route (especially for student groups).
 Highlights include Kelly Ingram Park, 16th Street Baptist Church, Fourth Avenue Business District, A.G.
 Gaston Gardens (formerly the A.G.
 Gaston Motel), Carver Theater, and the Birmingham Civil Rights Institute.

 The struggles and triumphs of the civil rights movement are captured beautifully at the Birmingham Civil Rights Institute.
 BCRI is dedicated to educating new generations by exploring a common past and preserving our civil and human rights history.
 BCRI is an affiliate of the Smithsonian Institution and offers group pricing.

 Just a few minutes’ drive from downtown is Historic Bethel Baptist Church.
 The church played a crucial part in the 1961 Freedom Ride, providing refuge for wounded or stranded riders under the guidance of Rev. Fred Shuttlesworth.

 Alabama Penny Savings Bank Building